-ASSET means the personal asset you add in the JaSure App that you (or members of your family residing with you who are financially dependent on you) own or are legally responsible for (e.g. rented or hired).
+ASSET means the personal property you add in the JaSure App that: you, or members of your family residing with you, own or are legally responsible for according to a written contract.
 This includes the associated modifications and accessories you specify in the JaSure App for that ASSET.

-CLAIM means an application for repair, replacement or compensation under your Policy.
+CLAIM means an application for repair, replacement or compensation under this Policy.